-GRID Alternatives will review the client's baseline usage, adjusted based on an estimate of energy efficiency savings, and documented future load growth to determine the maximum system size that can receive Program Incentives.
-For customers without historical electrical usage, an estimate of usage and energy efficiency will be utilized to determine the maximum system size.
+GRID Alternatives will review the client's baseline usage, adjusted based on an estimate of energy efficiency savings, and anticipated future load growth (including, eg. Electrification, Electric Vehicles, comfort in the home) to determine the maximum system size that can receive Program Incentives.
+This will be in place up to 150% of past usage and then beyond 150%, future load growth will need to be documented by GRID and the verified homeowners For customers without historical electrical usage, an estimate of usage and energy efficiency will be utilized to determine the maximum system size.